5 Ways You Can Help Western Monarchs

 BONUS ACTION: Support Monarch Habitat Along Highways

-You can help monarchs today by sending a message to your senators about the urgent need to establish and protect safe habitat for monarchs, bees, and birds along our roadways.
-Tell your senators to step up for monarch butterflies, bees and birds by supporting the Monarch and Pollinator Highway Act.
+You can help monarchs today by sending a message to your state legislators about the urgent need to establish and protect safe habitat for monarchs, bees, and birds along our roadways.
+Please join us in endorsing and fully supporting roadside habitat programs that will help monarch butterflies survive.

 The National Wildlife Federation will continue our multi-pronged approach to saving monarch butterflies.
 In addition to encouraging all Americans to restore monarch habitat in their own yards, gardens and communities, we are working to protect and restore monarch habitat throughout their migratory corridors, hosting state monarch summits, calling on Congress to enact a “Sodsaver” program in the next Farm Bill to protect America’s remaining native grassland habitats from conversion to cropland, fighting climate change which is impacting western monarch habitat, and working with school districts to educate children about the monarch life cycle, migration and habitat needs.